Trusted by more than 50,000 customers globally

 - Geo-location testing

-- Integrations with popular bug reporting tools like Jira, Trello, and Slack
+- Integrations with popular bug-reporting tools like Jira, Trello, and Slack

-- Testing of features like pinch to zoom and device rotation
+- Testing of features like pinch-to-zoom and device rotation

-The methods explained above can help developers eliminate their pain points while debugging any issue.
+The above methods can help developers eliminate their pain points while debugging any issue.
 These methods also help optimize a website’s performance across multiple devices.
 Knowing how to open a website’s mobile view in Chrome is an essential part of a QA engineer’s skillset, and this article will help them with mastering this skill.